 He always thanks and remembers her, for she inspired him.
 Later he would experiment with music as a DJ calling himself Tenna Floyd at one point in honor of Tenor Saw and Nitty Gritty and a time period of dancehall’s wonder years where lyrical content and delivery were of the utmost importance.

-Equally important to the sound-scape of reggae in those days were Dennis Brown, Bob Marley,
+Equally important to the sound-scape of reggae in those days were Dennis Brown, Bob Marley, and Cocoa Tea.

 Admittedly shy and humble, by no means does Emanuel Eye claim to replace the afore-mentioned reggae greats but to join them and contribute lyrical depth and social responsibility to musical society.